CSGuides/grad-job-guide/_jobs/specific.md

 thawing, and the wave of candidates who had started postdocs in 2008 and applied for faculty positions 2 or 3 years later had thinned.

+Also, while in an ideal world, the schools that you apply to should not depend on the school you got your Ph.D., in practice, the rank of your doctoral or post-doctoral institution can have a big impact on where you ultimately get interviewed or hired.
+Typically, people get hired by schools that are ranked similarly or lower than their doctoral institution.
+This is not always the case.
+For example, [Claire](/grad-job-guide/about#authors) was at a school ranked around 20th (UVA), but got hired by a school ranked 1st (CMU).
+However, this is the exception rather than the rule.
+As found by one [study](https://www.science.org/doi/10.1126/sciadv.1400005), "only 9 to 14% of faculty are placed at institutions more prestigious than their doctorate".
+We thus recommend including some schools ranked lower than your doctoral institution on your list.

 {% capture quote %}
 Based on something like 15 years of observing the market, I feel comfortable claiming that SE/PL is effectively never "hot".
 But, as they fall